ibm-cloud-docs/vpc/bs_snapshots_faqs.md

 You can take up to 750 snapshots per first-generation volume in a region.
 Deleting snapshots from this quota makes space for more snapshots.
 A snapshot of a first-generation volume cannot be greater than 10 TB.
 Also, consider how your billing is affected when you increase the number of snapshots that you take and retain.

 In the current release, you can create up to 512 manual and backup snapshots of second-generation volumes.
-You can even create snapshots when the `sdp` volumes are unattached.Second-generation volume snapshots can exceed 10 TB.
+You can even create snapshots when the `sdp` volumes are unattached.
+Second-generation volume snapshots can exceed 10 TB.

 ## Is there a limit on the size of a volume that I can take a snapshot of?
 {: faq}